NonceGeek/scaffold-rooch/src/app/docs/document.en.md

 If you are holding BTC Liquid Restaking/Staking Tokens or any form of wrapped BTC, you can bridge them to the Rooch Network and lock them with a customized period, using smart contracts.

-For each BTC that you choose to lock for each day, you are eligible to claim 1,000 $GROW tokens.
+For each BTC that you choose to lock for each day, you are eligible to claim the $GROW tokens.

 ### Implementation Explain